Growth and innovation

 HP Acquires Aruba Networks, a leading provider of mobility software and WLAN hardware, to achieve leadership in the growing campus networking market.

-2015 - Day One
+2015 - Day one

 At launch, Hewlett Packard Enterprise is an industry-leading company in software, infrastructure, services and cloud.
 It looks to the future as a technology leader delivering IT solutions to our customers through four critical areas: transforming to a hybrid infrastructure, protecting the digital enterprise, enabling workplace productivity and empowering a data-driven organization.